ajolex/rct_field_flow/README.md

 # RCT Field Flow

-A Python based toolkit for managing the entire field operations in randomized controlled trials survey projects—covering randomization, SurveyCTO case assignment, live monitoring, quality control, backchecks, and one-click analysis.
+A Python based toolkit for managing the entire field operations in randomized controlled trials survey projects—covering randomization, SurveyCTO case assignment, live monitoring, quality control, analysis, backchecks, and report generation.

 ## Workflow Overview

-- **Randomize participants** using four methods: simple, stratified, cluster, or combined stratified+cluster designs with optional rerandomization (up to 10,000 iterations) to pick a random assigment that achieves the most balance on the selected covariates.
+- **🎲 Randomize participants** using four methods: simple, stratified, cluster, or combined stratified+cluster designs with optional rerandomization (up to 10,000 iterations) to pick a random assignment that achieves the most balance on the selected covariates.
 A positive integer seed is required so results are fully reproducible.
 Existing treatment assignments (e.g., follow-up rounds) are retained for balance checks without reassigning.
 See [Randomization Guide](docs/RANDOMIZATION.md) for details.
-- **Assign SurveyCTO cases** to enumerator teams based on configurable rules (community, strata, quotas) and produce upload-ready CSVs.
+- **📋 Assign SurveyCTO cases** to enumerator teams based on configurable rules (community, strata, quotas) and produce upload-ready CSVs with team distribution validation.
-- **Upload cases** directly to SurveyCTO via the API.
+- **📤 Upload cases** directly to SurveyCTO via the API with merge/append/replace modes.
-- **Monitor progress** in Streamlit with productivity tables, progress-by-arm, per-arm targets/completion, and projected end dates that use configurable workdays.
+- **📈 Monitor progress** in real-time with interactive dashboards, productivity tables, progress-by-arm, per-arm targets, completion projections, and enumerator performance tracking.
-- **Automate advanced quality checks** with interactive configuration:
+- **✅ Automate advanced quality checks** with interactive configuration:
   - Flexible outlier detection (IQR or Standard Deviation methods)
   - Duration checks with quantile or absolute thresholds
   - Duplicate detection by keys or GPS proximity